TimilsinaBimal/Watchly/README.md

 1. Provide either your **Stremio username/password** *or* an **existing `authKey`** (copy from `localStorage.authKey` in `web.strem.io`).
 2. Choose whether to base recommendations on loved items only or include everything you've watched.
-3. Watchly stores the supplied credentials/auth key inside Redis and returns a salted token deterministically derived from your inputs.
+3. Watchly verifies the credentials/auth key with Stremio, performs the first catalog refresh in the background, and only then stores the payload inside Redis.
 4. Your manifest URL becomes `https://<host>/<token>/manifest.json`.
 Only this token ever appears in URLs.
 5. Re-running the setup with the same credentials/configuration returns the exact same token.